MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Assign a thumbnail to the object anchor (optional)

-You can also assign a thumbnail to your object anchor in the model-driven app to make it easier to find in the **Library**.
+If you want to be able to easily identify your object anchor in the Library in the PC app, you can assign a thumbnail to your object anchor in the model-driven app.
+If you don't assign a thumbnail, a default object anchor thumbnail will be assigned.
 If you don't assign a thumbnail, a default object anchor thumbnail will be assigned.

 1. Select the circle next to the object anchor name.